A student working in a lab

 About the course

-The DPhil in Surgical Sciences is a full-time doctoral programme offering research training across a range of scientific areas for both clinical and non- clinical graduates within an academic surgery department.
+The DPhil in Surgical Sciences is a full-time doctoral course offering research training across a range of scientific areas for both clinical and non- clinical graduates within an academic surgery department.

 Hosted by the Nuffield Department of Surgical Sciences, the DPhil in Surgical Sciences is three to four years in length.

 The Medical Sciences Division's skills training programme offers opportunities for you to develop your research and professional skills over the duration of your DPhil.
+You will also be given one-to-one specialist training in research and laboratory techniques as required for your project.
 It is recommended that you spend at least ten days a year on your graduate skills training.

 Supervision